four levels of PCI compliance

 Level 2

-Businesses with one to six million transactions over all channels each year will reach the Level 2 PCI compliance tier.
+Businesses with one to six million transactions over all channels yearly will reach the Level 2 PCI compliance tier.
 A business that handles anything from 50,000 to two million American Express transactions or up to a million JCB transactions for international customers will also reach Level 2.

 Level 2 businesses must follow a few points for work: